CypherPoet/100-days-of-swift/day-009/README.md

 Initially, initializers for structs are handled by default: As long as parameters for every property are passed in to the constructor, Swift will run a _memberwise initializer_ that assigns those parameters to the instance's matching properties.

-This is separate from classes, which don't have a default _memberwise initializer_.
+This is separate from classes, which don't have a default memberwise initializer.
 But we can still define our own if we want.
 This can be useful when we want to setup our own default for a property &mdash; while also alleviating caller from being concerned with setting it.

 ### Referring to the current instance